MattB-242/Lattice_Invariance/README.md

 *roundlist(l,r) * takes a list of floats l and an integer value r.
 It returns l with r-rounded float values.

-*redstep* performs a single reduction step for an input coform (three member list).

 **Working with Root Forms**

 Root Form objects consist of a pair of inputs - an ordered list of three positive numbers and a sign (0, +1, -1).
 If an **achiral** root forms is entered, the sign will default to 0 regardless of the input: